Sufism / Islam · 1207 - 1273

 Both.
 He was deeply rooted in Islamic scholarship and Sufi practice.
 But his teachings on ego, pain, emotional honesty, and transformation apply far beyond any single tradition.
 The principles work whether or not you share his faith.

 Sufism is often described as the mystical or inner dimension of Islam.
 It focuses on direct experience of the divine through practices like meditation, chanting, devotion, and ego purification.
 Rumi is one of its most well-known practitioners.
+After his death, his followers founded the Mevlevi order, known for sema, the whirling ceremony the dervishes practice as a form of remembrance.

+The line everyone shares is Coleman Barks' English rendering of a passage from "Childhood Friends" in The Essential Rumi, based on Masnavi Book I. It is not literal Persian, but the teaching survives translation.
 Your points of deepest pain are also your points of deepest potential growth.
 A person who has never been broken has never been opened.
 The wound forces you to drop your defenses, and that opening is where real change becomes possible.

 No. He is saying stop running from pain long enough to hear what it is telling you.
 Avoidance keeps you stuck.
 Feeling it honestly gives you information.
 Then you act from clarity instead of from fear.
 It is not passive.
 It is the hardest kind of active.